 But what I have done is figured out the system that you can use time and time again to set and achieve your goals.
 Where even if you come up short, you can identify what is broken and can easily fix it.

-It’s something I talk about at length in my goal setting course but will also touch on here.
+It’s something I talk about at length in my goal success course but will also touch on here.

 What you need to understand about goal setting

 I know, I know.
 You came to this post because you wanted to learn about daily goals.
 You want to set your daily goals, achieve your daily goals, work on your daily goals.

 But first, you need to see how your daily goals fit into the overall scheme of things.
 You need to understand what goal setting is.

 Goal setting gives you a plan for your time.
 It requires you to look at who you are today and who you want to be tomorrow, and then asks you to bridge the gap between the two.